Phoebe-Macdonald/AirBnB-Project-Udacity/README.md

   The following project looks at data in the Seattle AirBnB dataset https://www.kaggle.com/airbnb/seattle.
-  AirBnB_Project.ipynb - Jupyter notebook with full project analysis including data cleaning and results calendar.csv - dataset including AirBnB listing availability and prices listings.csv - dataset including information on AirBnB lisings such as cancellation policy and review score
+  AirBnB_Project.ipynb - Jupyter notebook with full project analysis including data cleaning and results calendar.csv - dataset including AirBnB listing availability and prices listings.csv - dataset including information on AirBnB listings such as cancellation policy and review score reviews.csv - dataset including review information on AirBnB listings

 ## Results:
   A summary of results can be found in Medium artile: https://medium.com/@phoebe.macdonald/how-can-you-increase-your-airbnb-score-and-why-b1e7a011d95 and within the Jupyter notebook.